Underside view of a cannabis plant with roots exposed, with light from above highlighting the plant.

 Natural Predators of Cannabis Root Aphids

 Introducing natural predators is a popular organic approach.
-Predatory insects like ladybugs and certain nematodes can help control root aphid populations without harming your plants.
+Predatory insects like ladybugs and certain beneficial nematodes can help control root aphid populations.
+Nematodes are microscopic worms that target pests in the soil and are safe for plants.

 Preventing Future Infestations